Create a Quote in 8 Simple Steps: A Guide for Small Businesses

 You can also customize your template and make it even more professional by adding your company letterhead or logo, according to Business Queensland.

 There are many price quote templates available.
+Picking the right business quotation format template for you will depend on what kind of software you have and what programs you are most comfortable using.
 This article has free quotation templates for Word, Excel, PDF and Google Docs.

 The below price quote template for photography has some of the basic elements we’ll explore in the following steps: